| HOME | . |

 he must assess whether the proper changes are resulting, and in the right way, and at a fair pace.
 The Irish can

+expect nothing less; the British can ask for nothing more.
 Can the deep-seated hatreds and hurts rooted in almost thirty years of fierce political and

 religious divisions, armed confliuct, and too many innocent lives lost, be set right in three years?
 Or five years?
 We